openstack/releases/PROCESS.rst

    2. Remove the refs/heads/stable/$series from the project gerrit ACLs.
 This can be done by reverting the original ACL patch.

-4. Add documentation links on the series page on releases.o.o.
+3. Add documentation links on the series page on releases.o.o.
    See https://review.openstack.org/#/c/381005 for an example.

-5. Notify the documentation team that the final release has been tagged so they can update the documentation landing page.
+4. Notify the documentation team that the final release has been tagged so they can update the documentation landing page.
 (They might wait to do that until the press release is published.)

-6. Mark series as released on releases.o.o, by updating doc/source/index.rst and doc/source/$series/index.rst.
+5. Mark series as released on releases.o.o, by updating doc/source/index.rst and doc/source/$series/index.rst.
    See https://review.openstack.org/#/c/381006 for an example.

-7. Update the default series name in ``openstack/releases/openstack_releases/defaults.py`` to use the new series name.
+6. Update the default series name in ``openstack/releases/openstack_releases/defaults.py`` to use the new series name.

+7. Send release announcement email to ``openstack-announce@lists.openstack.org``, based on ``templates/final.txt``.
+Coordinate the timing of the email with the press release from the Foundation staff.

 8. Declare ``openstack/releases`` unfrozen.